aurelio-amerio/techytok/_posts/2019-12-23-lesson-types.md

 abstract type Musician <: Person end
 ```
 You may find it surprising, but apparently musicians are people, so `Musician` is a sub-type of `Person`.
-There are many kind of musicians, for example *rock-stars*  and *classic musicians*, so we define two new concrete type (in particular this kind of type is called a composite type):
+There are many kind of musicians, for example *rock-stars*  and *classic musicians*, so we define two new concrete types (in particular this kind of type is called a composite type):

 ```julia
 mutable struct Rockstar <: Musician